 We are able to link many health hazards to the use of pesticides, ranging from acute to chronic health effects.

 Acute health effects mean you will be more susceptible to skin and eye irritation, headaches, nausea, systemic poisoning and fatigue.

 We all want a perfect looking garden, but at what price?
 Instead of using harmful pesticides, there is a solution; artificial grass.
-Nomow are the UK’s number one for artificial grass and have a wide range selection of artificial grass for you to choose from.
+Nomow is the UK’s number one for artificial grass and has a wide range selection of artificial grass for you to choose from.
 Call today and start turning your lawn into an environmentally friendly area.